Universe of Energy: Theatre II film

 Leaving the diorama, the vehicles entered the EPCOT Energy Information Center, where they reassembled into their original theatre seating formation.
 Here, guests viewed a 12-minute live-action film, on three giant wrap-around screens, that took them on an in-depth look at current and future energy resources around the world.

 Theatre I finale film

 At the film's conclusion, the screens raised and the entire seating area traveled into Theatre I and rotated back into its starting position, facing the audience towards a large cylindrical screen.
-There, guests viewed a final two-minute computer-animated film that was reflected off of mirrored walls in the theatre.
-It depicted an ever-evolving landscape of colorful, laser-like imagery of the various ways mankind has benefited from harnessing energy, accompanied by an upbeat song entitled Universe of Energy.
+There, guests viewed a final two-minute animated film that was reflected off of mirrored walls in the theatre.
+It depicted an ever-evolving landscape of colorful, laser-like imagery of the various ways humankind has benefited from harnessing energy, accompanied by an upbeat song titled Universe of Energy.